 The PhD School of Politecnico di Milano proposes a set of courses aiming to train the PhD candidates in soft and transferable skills.
 The skills and abilities provided by these courses are expected to help candidates across different areas of their careers in order to respond to the rapidly evolving needs of the global economy and society at large.
-The PhD School courses activated for the 2022-2023 Academic Year are summarized in the following table.
+The PhD School courses activated for the 2023-2024 Academic Year are summarized in table B. At least 10 (of the 25) credits from courses that each candidate is required to earn shall be obtained through soft and transferable skills courses organized by the PhD School.